Booking statuses

 Section titled “Behaviour rules”- Initial status rule.
 When a member creates a non-tentative booking, the status is set to

 pendingif the syndicate requires booking approval and the author is a regular member; otherwise it isconfirmed.
-Admin and owner bookings skip the pending queue even when approval is required for other members. - Tentative opt-in.
+Admin bookings skip the pending queue even when approval is required for other members. - Tentative opt-in.
 Tentative is only reached when the author explicitly toggles “Pencil in (tentative)” in the create booking dialog.
 It is never the default.

-confirmedbookings, which is why tentative and pending bookings can coexist with others on the same slot.
-See Conflict detection. - Cancellable statuses.
+- Only confirmed bookings occupy the asset.
+The server-side booking conflict rule only covers confirmed bookings, which is why tentative and pending bookings can coexist with others on the same slot.
+See Conflict detection.

 tentative,pending,confirmed, andsuspendedcan all be cancelled.
-Cancellation is a one-way transition — a cancelled booking cannot be un-cancelled; create a new one instead. - Rejected is admin-only.
+Cancellation is a one-way transition: a cancelled booking cannot be un-cancelled; create a new one instead. - Rejected is admin-only.
 A member cannot “reject” their own booking; they cancel.
 Rejection is something an admin does to someone else’s pending booking, and it shows up in the author’s Rejected tab.

 - Completed is terminal.
 A completed booking has been finalised.
 Any correction is made by creating offsetting transactions, not by moving the status back.